U.S. Company Registration for a Drop-Shipping Business

 Since a drop-shipping business owned by you, a non-U.S.-based entrepreneur, has no physical connection to any specific state you have the freedom to select any of the 50 U.S. states and DC as the home state of your U.S. company.
-It is recommended to form your company in one of the incorporation-friendly states, such as Delaware, Wyoming, or Nevada.
+It is recommended to form your company in one of the incorporation-friendly states, such as Delaware and Wyoming.

 Majority of our clients choose either Delaware or Wyoming, due to more expensive fees in Nevada.
 You can see the comparison between those 3 states here: DE vs. NV vs. WY.